-Instead, you’ll find yourself taking out a bad credit loan, which will come with a much higher interest rate than a regular personal loan.
+If poor credit prevents you from taking out a traditional loan, you may find yourself taking out a bad credit loan.
+These may come with a much higher interest rate than a regular personal loan.
 Some of these loans can be a fine way to cover emergency expenses if you don’t have an emergency fund, but many others could potentially trap you in a dangerous cycle of debt.

 Bad credit loans can be generally sorted into two categories: Short-term loans and long-term loans.
 Short-term loans have repayment periods that average two weeks to one month, while long-term loans can have terms anywhere from six months to three years.

 - Payday loans (also known as “cash advance” loans) have an average repayment term of 14 days and standard loan amounts of a few hundred dollars.

 - Title loans have an average repayment term of one month and are secured by the title to your car or truck; that collateral means you can borrow more with a title loan than you can with a payday loan.

 Long-term bad credit loans, on the other hand, are generally structured as installment loans.
 Unlike payday and title loans, which are designed to be repaid in a single lump-sum balloon payment, installment loans are paid back in a series of smaller, regularly scheduled payments.

 How is interest being charged—and paid off?

 The rates for payday loans, title loans, and installment loans will vary from lender to lender—and will also depend on your state of residence, even for online loans.
 However, the average annual percentage rate (APR) for payday loans is almost 400 percent, while the average APR for a title loan is 300 percent.
 The APRs for installment loans are often lower than the APRs for payday and title loans, but not always.

 Still, when it comes to paying off your bad credit loan early, there’s something more important than the interest rate: How that interest is being calculated.